CMRENNIE/BouncyQubits/README.md

 When a Qubit is created it is entanled with the Qubit that created it. </br>
 If either entanled Qubit collide and collapse, the state it collapsed to is </br>
 transfered to the entangled Qubit.
 So if Qubit1 creates Qubit2 and Qubit1 collapses to a One state</br>
-when Qubit2 collides is will also collapse to a One state.</br>
+when Qubit2 collides it will also collapse to a One state.</br>
 When two Qubits collide their color will change momentarily.</br>
 If the Qubit collapses to a One it will turn RED.
 If it collapses to a Zero it will turn Blue. </br>
-When two Qubits are entangled their color will be green. </br>
+When two Qubits are entangled their color will be green until the entanglement is broken. </br>
 When one of the entangled Qubits collapses to One, it's entangled Qubit will turn orange</br>
-It it collapses to a Zero the other Qubit will turn purple.
+If it collapses to a Zero the other Qubit will turn purple.
+A collision breaks the entanglement.</br>